Mediamesh® Creates Visual Voyage at Celebrity Cruises’ Terminal 25 at Port Everglades

-Port Everglades is one of the top three cruise ports in the world and known as Florida’s “powerhouse port.”
-It is also among the most active containerized cargo ports in the US and South Florida’s main seaport for petroleum products such as gasoline and jet fuel.
+Aptly named Florida’s “powerhouse port,” Port Everglades represents one of the most diverse seaports in the United States.
+The port is located on the southeast coast of the Florida peninsula and is one of the top three cruise ports in the world.
+Additionally, it is among the most active containerized cargo ports in the US and is South Florida’s main seaport for petroleum products like gasoline and jet fuel.

-In 2018, Celebrity Cruises unveiled a renovated Terminal 25 (T25), its first brand-designed cruise terminal in Port Everglades.
-At the helm of the renovation was architectural firm Bermello Ajamil & Partners with the concept of creating a visual voyage for those waiting to embark.
+In 2018, Celebrity Cruises unveiled a renovated Terminal 25 (T25), its first brand-designed cruise terminal located within Port Everglades.
+At the helm of the renovation was architects Bermello Ajamil & Partners with the vision of create a visual voyage for those waiting to embark.

-GKD faced immediate challenges starting with a tight construction schedule.
-“Regardless of screen size, there is a great deal of back-end work and coordination required,” said Mike Leonard, GKD Technical Director.
-“An architectural media façade requires more than half of the components to be integrated into the architecture.
-Considering the extreme South Florida environment, we had to take additional considerations in the designs and integration.”
+“When dealing with Mediamesh, regardless of the size of the screen, there is a great deal of back-end work and coordination that has to be done,” said Mike Leonard, Technical Director of Mediamesh Systems with GKD Metal Fabrics.
+“Creating an architectural media façade requires more than half of the components to be integrated into the architecture.
+Considering the extremely brutal environment of South Florida, we had to take serious additional considerations in the designs and integration of our product.”

-“To create efficiencies during the tight construction window, we created 3D models of the exterior facade to coordinate asbuilt measurements with our designs,” said Leonard.
-“This ensured every part and component was completely engineered prior to build out.”
-This pre-construction engineering led to zero interference in the installation process and no costly delays.
-GKD also kept an installation manager onsite throughout the entire four-week process.
+“We created 3D models of the entire exterior installation to coordinate as-built measurements with our designs,” said Leonard.
+“This ensured every part and component of the screen was completely engineered in 3D prior to being built out.”

 This upfront engineering led to zero interference in the screen installation process, leading to no costly delays during the tight construction schedule.
 The pre-construction coordinating created a zero interference environment, expediting the installation.